 Supply of services agreements should cover:

-When it comes to the clauses in a supply of services agreement it is important that the terms are periodically reviewed to ensure that the service specification, price review, and termination or liability provisions remain fit for purpose.
+When it comes to the clauses in a supply of services agreement, it is important that the terms are periodically reviewed to ensure that the service specification, price review, and termination or liability provisions remain fit for purpose.
+More broadly, having an effective contract lifecycle management, together with a clear understanding of why commercial contracts should be regularly updated, helps ensure agreements remain aligned with business needs and legal obligations.
+Knowing how to successfully negotiate a commercial contract also plays a key role in achieving better outcomes when changes are required.

-The use of schedules and appendixes in supply of services agreements
+The use of schedules and appendices in supply of services agreements

-Some service contracts are a simple terms of business but brevity is not always wise or cost-effective.
-If the service being provided is expensive or complex or is being provided on an ongoing basis then the use of a schedule or appendix in a supply of services agreement can be very helpful.
+Some service contracts are simple in terms of business, but brevity is not always wise or cost-effective.
+If the service being provided is expensive, complex, or ongoing, using a schedule or appendix in a supply of services agreement can be very helpful.
 A schedule keeps the contract concise whilst including the necessary level of detail to minimise the risk of a commercial contract dispute.

 One of the most common grounds for complaints over services is the scope of the work.
 It is a familiar story to hear a supplier complain that the customer wants more than the original scope of the contract.
 That’s why it is important that the scope is carefully defined and that any complex payment structure, such as advance or bonus payments, is contained in the contract or a separate appendix.